The “16 types of graduate student by JRR Tolkien” was

 doesn’t publish much, and – it seems – would prefer to just stay out in the

-field rather than having to deal with committees and reviewers and
+field rather than deal with committees and reviewers and

 administration.